-- Mix 1 part corn starch, three parts bentonite clay, and three to four drops of peppermint essential oil.
+- Mix one part cornstarch, three parts bentonite clay, and three to four drops of peppermint essential oil.

 - Make a paste by adding cold water to a small amount of the above mix.
 Apply paste on your feet for 20-30 minutes.